Constant supervision is required at all times—especially around animals, water, and small objects which could pose a choking hazard.

-Brush your baby's teeth with a soft brush each day .
-Pleae see handout on Tooth Decay, Prevention.
+Brush your infant's teeth with a soft toothbrush twice daily.
+Please see information regarding Tooth Decay Prevention.

-- Praise, sing songs and read; hug, cuddle, smile and talk to your child often
+- Praise, sing songs, read, hug, cuddle, smile, and talk to your child often.

 Your infant is becoming more mobile and constant supervision and safety precautions are critical.
 Please review the advice on Healthychildren.org.

-- Supervise toddler constantly when around water, buckets, toilets and bathtub.
+- Supervise your toddler constantly when around water, buckets, toilets, and bathtub.

-- Do not give toddlers plastic bags, latex balloons, or small objects such as marbles or coins
+- Do not give toddlers plastic bags, latex balloons, or small objects such as marbles, coins, batteries, or magnets.

 - Switch to a toddler car seat in the back seat; car safety seats should remain rear facing until age 2 years of age or the highest weight or height allowed by their car seat manufacturer according to AAP recommendations.

 - Know CPR.